Financial-Times/origami/components/o-buttons/README.md

 	- The selected page is one of the last 2 pages show ellipsis with 3 pages either side.
 	- The 3rd page is selected show 4 pages, the ellipsis, and 2 more pages.
 	- The 3rd from last page is selected show 2 pages, the ellipsis, and 4 more pages.
-	- The selected page is more than 3 from the first of last page show the first page, ellipsis, three pages, ellipsis, and the last page.
+	- The selected page is more than 3 from the first and last page show the first page, ellipsis, three pages, ellipsis, and the last page.

 For an example see the [pagination demos in the Origami registry](https://registry.origami.ft.com/components/o-buttons@6.0.19#demo-pagination-layout).